pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 Compare IMU and gaze data in the same coordinate system to better understand how people coordinate head and eye movements.
 :::

+Neon comes equipped with an IMU that can be used to determine head pose.
 Here, we will provide some code snippets that can assist when analyzing the IMU data from Neon.

 We will use Python with the NumPy and SciPy packages for the code snippets below.
 Let’s start by loading those: